 |Conflict avoider||Passive reactor|

-Locomotives The opposite of the cream puff is the locomotive.
+This is the opposite of the cream puff.
 In fact, one of the reasons many cream puffs lock themselves in a prison of passivity is their fear that if they ever let themselves get in touch with their anger they will become like the locomotive.

 |Anger against others||Has few intimate friends||Prone to violence|